 The evident fullness of the love our hearts bear to you.

+Mother Teresa (now St. Teresa of Calcutta) was canonized by Pope Francis on September 4, 2016.
 Portions of this essay appeared first in Street Saints: Renewing America’s Cities by Barbara J. Elliott and is republished here with the gracious permission of the author.
-Books by Barbara J. Elliott and by Mother Teresa may be found in The Imaginative Conservative Bookstore.

 Address of Mother Teresa to National Prayer Breakfast, Washington, D.C.
 February 4, 1994.